FoalTS/foal/docs/guide/6-add-a-logger.md

 # 6. Add a logger

 Now that we have an app running, we would like to log some information with a custom logger.
 Let's add a new service for that to display messages such as `[{date}][info] Adding a flight...`.
-Create it by tapping in your terminal the command `yo foal:service logger` and select the `Empty` type.
+Create it by tapping in your terminal the command `foal generate service logger` and select the `Empty` type.
 Open the file and add the below `log` method.

 ```typescript
 import { Service } from '@foal/core';